tiulpin/tiulpin/content/notes/Education/probability-cheatsheet.md

   - math
 ---

-> Why do you see it here?
-Because I need it.

 ## **Probability of an event**

 Any subset $$E$$ of the sample space is known as **an event.**